 Individuals, companies and the society at large have a lot to gain from sustainable waste solutions that promote recycling.
 It provides the foundation for both more profitable and greener business.
-At this page we focus on the retail segment and we want to give you advice and inspiration about modern waste management.
+At this page we focus on the retail segment and warehouses & logistics centers and we want to give you advice and inspiration about modern waste management.

 Whether you are a shopkeeper in your own store, franchisee or new business manager for a larger chain, waste management and recycling is an important part of optimizing business profitability and efficiency; time, space and collection fees.
 Here we share our knowledge and show examples of how some retailers solve their waste management challenges.

 Case study: Tommy – a leading Croatian retail chain invests in a baling solution

 Tommy is one of the leading Croatian retail chains with 206 points of sale, where over 200 000 loyal customers shop on a daily basis.
 Tommy recently invested in a new effective waste management solution, Orwak balers for sorting and compaction of recyclables.
 Read more

 Case study: Hemköp Supermarket is the only food retailer in town

 The local supermarket in the small town Vrigstad on the countryside in Sweden has been run by the Thor family since the 70s and is now the only food retailer in town.
 Magnus Thor is the store manager and heads a team of around ten employees.
 The store has grown over the years and so has the amount of waste.

 Watch the video interview or read how Mr Thor deals with waste management in his store!

 Case study: ICA Supermarket handles 140 ton cardboard a year